 Aimee founded Art in Common, Inc. in early 2016 after spending much of her life in the corporate world as a producer and designer.
 She is a mentor for recently resettled refugees with the resettlement agency, International Institute of CT (IIConn) in Bridgeport, CT and helped launch Refugee Resettlement Ridgefield in her hometown.
 Aimee travels as often as possible, is a private pilot and painter.
 She was awarded a month-long artist residency in Laugavatn, Iceland in July 2016 where she focused on techniques to bring back to the work she does here in the States.
 In March 2018, she spent time abroad studying with Expressive Arts Ireland.
-Aimee holds a Masters of Arts in Creative Arts Therapy Counseling from Hofstra University.
-She is currently pursuing a Master of Science in Herbal Medicine.
+Aimee holds a Masters of Arts in Creative Arts Therapy Counseling from Hofstra University and is currently pursuing a Master of Science in Herbal Medicine.
 She is an Art Therapist, Licensed Professional Counselor and practicing artist serving clients in Connecticut.

 Mark Krantz Productions is a New York-based entertainment and television company.
 He is the co-creator of The Mark Twain Prize as well as The Library of Congress Gershwin Prize for Popular Song, which has been awarded to Paul Simon at the Warner Theater, and to Stevie Wonder, Sir Paul McCartney, Burt Bacharach, Hal David, and Carole King at the White House.
 His many television, live event, and stage credits include In Performance at the White House: The Gospel Tradition (PBS), Richard Pryor’s I Ain’t Dead Yet!
 Birthday Special, Elaine Stritch at Liberty, George C. Wolfe’s Harlem Song, the Songwriters Hall of Fame Ceremonies, Lewis Black’s Let Freedom Laugh comedy special, and the Jazz at Lincoln Center Spring Gala.
 Mr. Krantz has also produced the legendary Friars Club Celebrity Roasts for more than a decade, most recently the Roast of Quentin Tarantino.
 To mark the one year anniversary of the tragic Sandy Hook, Connecticut school shootings, Mr. Krantz helped organize and produce a national vigil for victims of gun violence at the National Cathedral in Washington, D.C.
 Additionally Mr. Krantz produced the Little Kids Rock gala, and The White House tribute to Ray Charles.